Friendly Grocer

-Friendly Grocer (formerly known as Four Square) is a small supermarket chain operating in Australia.
-The chain was founded in New Zealand in 1923 and expanded to Australia in 1956.
+Friendly Grocer (formerly known as Four Square) is a small supermarket banner operating in Australia.
+The banner was founded in New Zealand in 1923 and expanded to Australia in 1956.
 Since the success of Four Square the 'Friendly Grocer' brand was introduced in 2006.

-There are over 450 stores in Queensland, New South Wales, Victoria, South Australia and the Australian Capital Territory.
+There are over 450 stores in Queensland, New South Wales, Australian Capital Territory, Victoria, Tasmania and South Australia.
 Its current slogan is "Just around the corner".
-Its main competitors are IGA, Foodworks, Foodland, Drakes Supermarkets, Spar Australia and Food For Less and many other small supermarket chains.
+Its main competitors are IGA, FoodWorks, Foodland, Drakes Supermarkets, Spar Australia and many other small supermarket chains.